dassanov/s3-lrm-user-guide/maintenance/entering-the-maintenance-data-in-the-s3.md

 2. Select the **Edit** button

-3. All the cells in the blue button can be edited
+3. All the cells highlighted in blue can be edited

 #### 3.1 Reference Period